AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-action-google.md

 1. Specify the [conversion action settings](#conversion-action-settings-google).

-   1. Select the account, and then select the conversion type.
+   1. Select the account, and then select the conversion type: *[!UICONTROL Import conversion]*.

    1. Click **[!UICONTROL Next]**.